Yohannfra/Arduino-Log/README.md

 Based on [this library](https://github.com/thijse/Arduino-Log) by [Thijs Elenbaas](https://github.com/thijse)

-I forked his project since it seemed to be unmaintained and I needed this library for a project.
+I forked his project since it seemed to be unmaintained and I needed to add features and to use this library for a project.

-I also added **CRLF** define.

 ## Copyright